chelseaju/TahcoRoll/KMC3/README.md

 ## To run:
 ```
-python kmc3_v1.py
-	-i --read fastq
+python kmc3.py signatures readfile outfile tmpdir
-	-s --kmer list of kmers
+	signature = list of kmers
-	-o --outfile
+	readfile = fasta or fastq
+	outfile = name of outfile
-	-t --tmpdir directory to store temporary files, will be delted by the end of the program
+	tmpdir = temporary directory to store files, and will be delted by the end of the program
 ```

 ## To record the memory footprint:
 ```
-mprof run -C  python kmc3_v1.py
+mprof run -C  python kmc3.py signatures readfile outfile tmpdir
-	-i --read fastq
-	-s --kmer list of kmers
-	-o --outfile
-	-t --tmpdir directory to store temporary files, will be delted by the end of the program
 ```

 ### Reference: